 Grand Master Benko has traveled throughout the United States and Asia conducting Seminars and Training Camps, like in Malaysia (see photo to right), promotional tests, and advanced training for black belts and masters.

 Since he began studying the Korean martial arts in 1959, Grand Master Benko, through decades of training and research, has become one of the world's foremost authorities on these Arts.
 His vast knowledge of the Korean martial arts, from both a historical and physical perspective, has made him one of the most respected Korean martial arts authorities in the world.

-He is the publisher and editor-in-chief of several Korean martial arts publications: Tae Kwon Do Journal, Hapkido Journal, and the Korean Martial Arts Journal.
+He is the founder, publisher and editor-in-chief of a leading Korean martial arts online publication:, Tae Kwon Do Journal.

 He is the author and publisher of more than two dozen Korean martial arts books.
 Grand Master Benko's books may be found in libraries throughout the world, another endorsement of his many accomplishments and contributions to the Korean martial arts.
 In his unending quest for knowledge.
 He continues his research into the background of the martial arts.
 This enables him to provide the public with well researched and authoritative information.